It’s pumpkin season, and these fluffy Pumpkin Muffins with a Streusel Topping and Cream Cheese Icing are delectable!

 - Do not over mix your batter!
 You want some lumps.

-- Once combined, drop into your muffin liners, filling 3/4ths of the way full.
+- Once combined, drop into your muffin liners or a greased muffin tin, filling ¾ths of the way full.

 - Set them aside.